List of NBA head coaches with 500 games coached: Playoff series

 Below is a list of the most playoff series by a coach (minimum 20 or more playoff series).
 Phil Jackson, who appeared in 20 playoffs, coached the most series with 65 and won the most with 56; he also owns the highest win percentage at 86.2%.
 Gregg Popovich and George Karl made the most playoff appearances at 22.
 Karl has the most losses, having lost a series in each of his 22 appearances without winning a championship.
 Jerry Sloan coached and won the most playoff series without winning a championship, with 20 wins in 40 series.
 Jack Ramsay owns the lowest win percentage at 31.8%.
 Note that the playoff format has expanded over time.
 Results from the NBA play-in tournament are not counted.

-Note: Statistics accurate thru the 2025 NBA playoffs.
+Note: Statistics accurate thru the 2025–26 NBA season.

 Phil Jackson has won more playoff series and coached more playoff series than any other coach.
 He also owns the highest series win percentage.